TFIM — Transverse-Field Ising Model

 Connections

-• Universality: Ising universality class — the TFIM critical point has $c = 1/2$, $\nu = 1$, $z = 1$.
+• Universality: Ising universality class$c = 1/2$, $\nu = 1$, $z = 1$.

 • Classical counterpart: IsingSquare — the 1+1D TFIM maps to the 2D classical Ising model via the quantum-classical correspondence ($\beta_{\text{classical}} \leftrightarrow$ imaginary time).

-• Disordered version: Random TFIM — the Fisher IRFP at $[\ln J]_{\text{avg}} = [\ln h]_{\text{avg}}$.
+• Disordered version: Random TFIM — the Fisher infinite-randomness fixed point at $[\ln J]_{\text{avg}} = [\ln h]_{\text{avg}}$.

 • E8 spectrum: E8 universality — perturbing the critical TFIM at $h = J$ by a longitudinal field $\lambda \sigma^z$ is the $\Phi_{(1,2)} = \sigma$ magnetic perturbation of the Ising CFT.
 Zamolodchikov (1989) showed the resulting massive field theory remains integrable and its eight stable particles realise the $E_8$ mass spectrum.